 Independent in-depth study of the literature within a topic of current research in Biology.(F,S,M)

 Prerequisites: 12 hours of 3000/4000 level Biology and approval of a faculty supervisor and Chair of Department of Natural Sciences required before registration.

 Survey of various topics, especially highlighting the interdisciplinary nature of biology.(F,S)

 Provides an introduction to the cellular and molecular basis of the immune response, which includes antigen presentation, immunogenetics, effector mechanisms, and medical immunology.(Spring Odd Years)

 BIOL 4250.
 Evolution.
 3-0-3 Units.

-A study of the principles of evolutionary biology including discussions of natural selection, adaptation, population genetics, speciation, and phylogeny reconstruction, and the distribution, abundance and adaptations of living organisms as mediated by the environment and natural selection.(F)
+A study of the principles of evolutionary biology including discussions of natural selection, adaptation, population genetics, speciation, and phylogeny reconstruction, and the distribution, abundance and adaptations of living organisms as mediated by the environment and natural selection.(Fall/Summer)